Nicholas-Chong/Nicholas-Chong/README.md

 | 📍 Ontario, Canada | 🏫 uwo |

 I am currently a student at the University of Western Ontario, studying Computer Science and Economics.
-Some of my interest include software development, photography, investing, basketball, and Formula One 🏎
+Some of my interests include software development, photography, investing, basketball, and Formula One 🏎

 My lastest project is a COVID-19 Twitter Bot and Dashboard.
-Check it out [here](https://github.com/Nicholas-Chong/COVID-19-Twitter-Bot-and-Dashboard)
+Check it out [here](https://github.com/Nicholas-Chong/COVID-19-Twitter-Bot-and-Dashboard).

 <!--
 **Nicholas-Chong/Nicholas-Chong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.